d4n0f/csharp-custom-round/README.md

 - **Rounding to More Decimal Places:**
   The function can round the number to more decimal places than the original value, allowing for precise control over the result.

-- **Rounding to Fewer Decimal Places (Positive Numbers):**
+- **Rounding to Fewer but Positive Decimal Places:**
-  If you specify fewer decimal places, the program rounds the value to a positive number with the requested precision.
+  If you specify fewer but positive decimal places, the program rounds the value to a number with the requested precision.

 - **Rounding to Zero Decimal Places:**
   The function rounds the number to the nearest whole number (integer) when 0 decimal places are requested.